miku86/notes/02_YDKJS_SC.md

 a = 2;
 ```

-So one way of thinking about this process
-is that variable and function declarations are "moved" from
-where they appear in the flow of the code to the top of the code.
+So one way of thinking about this process is that variable and function declarations are "moved" from where they appear in the flow of the code to the top of the code.
 This gives rise to the name "Hoisting".

 In other words, **the egg (declaration) comes before the chicken (assignment)**.

-**Note:** Only the declarations themselves are hoisted,
-while any assignments or other executable logic are left *in place*.
+**Note:** Only the declarations themselves are hoisted, while any assignments or other executable logic are left *in place*.
-If hoisting were to re-arrange the executable logic of our code, that could wreak havoc.

 ```js
 foo();

 function foo() {
 	console.log( a ); // undefined
 	var a = 2;
 }
 ```

-The function `foo`'s declaration (which in this case *includes* the implied value of it as an actual function) is hoisted,
-such that the call on the first line is able to execute.
+The function `foo`'s declaration (which in this case *includes* the implied value of it as an actual function) is hoisted, such that the call on the first line is able to execute.

 It's also important to note that hoisting is **per-scope**.
 So while our previous snippets were simplified in that they only included global scope,